-VIII.
-Complaint Procedures - All Other Prohibited Conduct Under this Policy
+VII.
+Complaint Procedures - All Prohibited Conduct Under this Policy (Except Title IX Prohibited Conduct That is Within the University's Title IX Jurisdiction)

-After receiving a report of Prohibited Conduct (other than Prohibited Conduct processed under Section VI of this Policy), the Title IX Coordinator will gather information about the reported conduct and respond to any immediate health or safety concerns raised by the report.
+After receiving a report of Prohibited Conduct (other than Prohibited Conduct processed under Section VII of this Policy), the Title IX Coordinator will gather information about the reported conduct and respond to any immediate health or safety concerns raised by the report.
 The Title IX Coordinator will assess the nature and circumstances of the report to determine whether the reported conduct raises a potential Policy violation, whether the reported conduct is within the scope of this Policy, and the appropriate manner of resolution under this Policy.

-The Title IX Coordinator will consider the wishes and request of the Complainant in determining the appropriate manner of resolution and will proceed with one of the following options:
+The IX Coordinator will consider the wishes and request of the Complainant in determining the appropriate manner of resolution and will proceed with one of the following options:

-Proceed with an investigation and resolution under the procedures outlined below.
-This will occur when a Complainant requests an investigation, and the Title IX

-Coordinator determines that it is appropriate and that the alleged conduct falls under this Policy or determines that an investigation must be pursued even when a Complainant requests that no investigation be pursued or when Alternative Resolution is not appropriate or available.

-- Proceed with an Alternative Resolution process as outlined in Section VI.C.10.
+- Proceed with an investigation and resolution under the procedures outlined below.
+This will occur when a Complainant requests an investigation, and the Title IX Coordinator determines that it is appropriate and that the alleged conduct falls under this Policy or determines that an investigation must be pursued even when a Complainant requests that no investigation be pursued or when Alternative Resolution is not appropriate or available. - Proceed with an Alternative Resolution process as outlined in Section VI.C.10.
 This will always require the consent of the Complainant.
-The consent of the Respondent is also required when the form of resolution involves the Respondent. - If the conduct is outside the scope of this Policy, refer the matter to another appropriate office, committee, or department for resolution under the relevant policy. - Close the report with the option to re-open it at another time if the Complainant requests resolution or if the University subsequently determines there is a need to further investigate the alleged misconduct.
+The consent of the Respondent is also required when the form of resolution involves the Respondent.
+If the conduct is outside the scope of this Policy, refer the matter to another appropriate office, committee, or department for resolution under the relevant policy. - Close the report with the option to re-open it at another time if the Complainant requests resolution or if the University subsequently determines there is a need to further investigate the alleged misconduct.